 Unfortunately, the role of art in the political arena can sometimes serve a divisive purpose, and it is art that brings us together that is truly beautiful.
 Annette Blum discusses the interface between art and political activism.
 We make connections between artists and activists and discuss how they embrace the unknown and challenge existing social norms.

+Famous street artist BANKSY's entire career has been revolved around tackling politics and social issues using his art.
 Other art students have been attracted to use their voices to speak out against those they disagree with.
-More political art is exhibited and exhibited at fairs today than in previous years, Levin said, and many observers agree that this is a sign of the times when such creations have become commonplace.
+More political art is exhibited and exhibited at fairs today than in previous years.

 by: Cleon Peterson